ErythronDB/ErythronDBWebsite/README.md

 # ErythronDBWebsite

-Depends on the VEuPathDB/WDK to build
+powered by the VEuPathDB Strategies-Web Development Kit